-Biometric login: Face ID, Touch ID on iOS & macOS, Windows Hello, Pixel Face Unlock, most Android fingerprint readers
+Biometric login: Face ID, Touch ID on iOS & macOS, Windows Hello, supported Linux distros, Pixel Face Unlock, most Android fingerprint readers

 Killer feature: Travel Mode

 As our 1Password review shows, the service has started to show signs of improvement, but it still lags behind the features and design of similarly priced competitors.
-LastPass provides a better experience, especially on non-Apple platforms, and has an excellent free tier.
+LastPass provides a better experience, especially on non-Apple platforms.

 1Password: Costs and what's covered